CuddleBear92/Hydrus-Presets-and-Scripts/Scripts/README.md

 # 3rd party scripts run outside of the [Hydrus](https://github.com/hydrusnetwork/hydrus/) Client.

+## Hydrus Send Url.shortcut
+This is an iOS and iPad OS shortcut for sending urls to your Hydrus client.
+Download and import into your Shortcuts app and fill the client address, api key and the tab name it will use in Hydrus.

 ## [Booru.org](https://booru.org/top) GUG Generator
 This Generates GUG files from a list of [Booru.org](https://booru.org/top) subdomains for easy bulk import.